 Enjoy your culture on Earth Day

-My introduction to folk art came as a child visiting relatives at their farm in Norway during haying season.
+My introduction to folk art came as a child visiting my relatives farm in Norway during haying season.
 Everyone was so excited and happy to work in the fields.
 The entire family helped dry the hay on homemade wooden racks.
 I was surprised at how adept my aunts were at picking up hay with wooden pitchforks.
 I vividly remember the rhythmic songs my relatives sang as they worked.
 My mother told me they were very old folk songs.
 Some of my aunts would do a little folk dancing, weaving in and out of the drying racks.
 It was such a joyful working experience.

 Folk art is something everyone can do.
 Many times it comes from the roots of your culture.
-It can be expressed as music, singing, art, crafts, woodworking, painting, or sculpting.
+It can be expressed as music, singing, art, crafts, woodworking, painting or sculpting.
 Folk art is different from fine art because it comes from everyday living.

 Here are some different & unique expressions of folk art: